pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 # chronyc sources -v
 ```

-See this article [DHCP Setup for Satellite](https://github.com/pslucas0212/DHCP-Setup-for-Satellite) for the configuration of DHCP.

 ### Configuring named

-In my example setup I externailize the options and zones information for easier readability.
+In my example setup I externailize the options and zones information for easier maintenance and readability.

 File Name | Location | Info
 ----------|----------|------